querkmachine/FSFrontEndDocs/authoring-guidelines/writing-css-sass.md

 ## Selectors

-CSS selectors and properties should always be lowercase.
-Selectors use hyphens to separate words.
+CSS selectors and properties should be in kebab-case—all lowercase, with hyphens to separate words.
 Try to **use whole words for selector names** rather than abbreviations, as it makes code easier to understand at a glance.

 As much as possible **use classes to style elements** and avoid nesting or creating needlessly specific selectors (*especially* IDs).
 Doing so maintains [low specificity](https://stuffandnonsense.co.uk/archives/images/specificitywars-05v2.jpg) across the project, making it easy to make conditional changes later on without having to resort to a cheeky `!important`.